Sumonmia/sumonmia.github.io/README.md

 2. Bayezid Islam; Firoz Mahmud; Arafat Hossain; Pushpen Bikash Goala; **Md.
 Sumon Mia** (2018).
 "A Facial Region Segmentation Based Approach to Recognize Human Emotion Using Fusion of HOG & LBP Features and Artificial Neural Network" In *Proceedings of the 2018 4th International Conference on Electrical Engineering and Information & Communication Technology (iCEEiCT)*, Dhaka, Bangladesh.
 Publisher: IEEE.
    * **DOI:** [10.1109/CEEICT.2018.8628050](https://ieeexplore.ieee.org/document/8628140)
    * **Date Added to IEEE Xplore:** January 31, 2019
-   *(Note: Please bold your position/name in the author list above if you are one of the co-authors)*